janet-dev/ci-milestone-project-2/TESTING.md

 <h2 align="left"><img src="docs/testing/bugs/bug-06-solved.jpg"></h2>
 <h2 align="left"><img src="docs/testing/bugs/bug-06-solved2.jpg"></h2>

 ### Known Bugs

 See **Console Errors** section above.

 ## Test Cases

+### Behavioural Driven Development

+Behavioural Driven Development (BDD) is manual testing and is based on the expected outcome of an action.
+No specific software tool is used and it is built upon the user stories.
+The application is tested to see if it behaves as expected.
+It is a descriptive way of testing.
+For example:

+- as a user (role)
+- I want an email feature (feature)
+- so that I can contact the developer about my game idea (benefit)

+As a role, I want a particular feature, so that I get a benefit.
+BDD expands on this by adding **given, when, then**:

+- given a specific context: the user has filled in their details on the contact form
+- when an action is performed: user clicks 'Send Email' button
+- then there is an observable consequence: site owner receives an email from the user

+This behaviour is now testable and repeatable.
+Each test should only one thing at a time.

 These cases are included in order to help the next developer understand the design of the site and how to extend it.
 They document the look and functionality of each page.

 ### Home Page